Mid-Back Exercises: Key Takeaways

 This happens when people focus too much of their training on their chest, and not enough on their mid-back.

-Their chest pulls their shoulders forward which stretches the mid-back muscles.
+Their chest pulls their shoulders forward, which stretches the mid-back muscles.
 This imbalance leads to poor shoulder posture.
 Bad posture here could lead to injuries in the shoulder region over time.

 By strengthening these muscles, you can create a more stable and balanced upper body.
 If your mid-back and chest are more balanced, your shoulder posture is much more likely to stay healthy.

-Mid-Back Training Mistakes
+Common Mid-Back Training Mistakes

 Obviously, not training your mid-back at all is a mistake in and of itself.
 Believe it or not, though, it’s more common than you might think!